 Administrator: Annette Poulsen

-is being offered being offered by the Graduate School of Health, Aarhus University, fall 2020.
+The course, C243/07 How to get published, is being offered being offered by the Graduate School of Health, Aarhus University, autumn 2021.

 Application: In order to apply for course participation, you must:

-- Sign up for the course via the Course Calendar
+- Sign up for the course via PhD Course Management

 - Submit an abstract (max.
 250 words – in English) based on the draft manuscript described under criteria for participation